 The child was very sleepy on arrival in the recovery area.
 The nurse taking care of the patient was experienced, but new to our hospital, and was still on the first day of his first week of probation.
 He noticed that the child was breathing very shallowly and at only about 8 times a minute.
 The child also did not respond when he shook the child on her shoulder.
 Although the saturation was 99%, he was concerned.
 He called the float anesthesiologist in charge of the OR, which that day happened to be me.

-I came to the bedside and saw that the nurse was holding the green oxygen mask on the girl’s face and was tilting the head back using the jaw thrust maneuver.
+I came to the bedside and saw that the nurse was holding the green oxygen mask on the girl’s face.
+He was tilting the head back using the jaw thrust maneuver.
 The saturation was 98%.
-While the nurse was giving me report, I started reading the anesthetic record to see what the child had been given.
+While the nurse gave me report, I started reading the anesthetic record to see what the child had been given.
 The nurse softly said, in a barely audible voice, “She’s breathing awfully shallow”.

-At this point, the first nurse looked straight at me, and spoke in a firm and neutral voice, saying “I’m concerned that this child is not breathing well.
+At this point, the first nurse looked straight at me, and spoke in a firm and neutral voice.
+He said “I’m concerned that this child is not breathing well.
 I think you need to help her breathe.”

 What Happened Clinically?

 This 2 year old clearly had had respiratory depression, most likely from the morphine.
 Children are very sensitive to the sedative effects of medication, especially opioids.
-Although 0.1 mg/kg is an acceptable dose, I often find that it’s better to start with a much lower dose in small children, such as 0.025 mg/kg to 0.05 mg/kg and titrate up as needed.
+Although 0.1 mg/kg is an acceptable dose, I often find that it’s better to start with a much lower dose in small children.
+Start with 0.025 mg/kg to 0.05 mg/kg and then titrate up as needed.
 I dilute the medication so it’s easy to inject such small doses.
 As I tell my students, it’s easy to put medicine in, it’s hard to take it back out.

 Respiratory depression leads to a slower respiratory rate and shallow breathing.
 If the breathing is too shallow, there is inadequate alveolar ventilation.
 If the tidal volume is less than the dead space, then there is no alveolar ventilation.